technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

 4. You use a JPA entity (@Entity) to map the Java Todo object directly to the PostgreSQL Todo table.
 The TodoResource REST endpoint then creates a new Todo entity class and persists it.
-This class is a domain model that's mapped on the Todo table.
+This class is a domain model that\\'s mapped on the Todo table.
 The table is automatically created by JPA.

 5. Extending PanacheEntity gets you a number of generic create, read,